benjugat/hackingnotes/_docs/web/web-cache-poisoning.md

 ## Cache parameter cloaking

+If you can work out how the cache parses the URL to identify and remove the unwanted parameters, you might find some interesting quirks.
+Of particular interest are any parsing discrepancies between the cache and the application.
+This can potentially allow you to sneak arbitrary parameters into the application logic by "cloaking" them in an excluded parameter.

+* **Exploiting parameter parsing quirks**:

 The Ruby on Rails framework, for example, interprets both ampersands (&) and semicolons (;) as delimiters.
 When used in conjunction with a cache that does not allow this, you can potentially exploit another quirk to override the value of a keyed parameter in the application logic.

 ```